thomurie/kbe_fe/README.md

 The advantage of being highly expandable is that the mountainbike industry is a growing industry.
 The Mountain Bike market in the U.S. is estimated at [11.9 Million Units](https://www.globenewswire.com/news-release/2020/10/16/2109772/28124/en/Global-Mountain-Bike-Industry-2020-to-2027-Market-Trajectory-Analytics.html) in the year 2020.
 For KBE that means the potential to host millions of listings every year.
 This amount of data requires that KBE be highly scalable, and expandable necessitating the use of a database like PostgreSQL

-See Knobby Bike Exchange Back-End Documentation for additional information.
+See [Knobby Bike Exchange Back-End](https://github.com/thomurie/kbe) for additional information.

 ### API and routing design: